mrzarei5/DATViL/README.md

     - Replace "root_path" with the path to the root folder of all datasets.

+    **Update Context-aware Descriptions**

+    Under different training settings, a trained DATViL-C model may result in selecting slightly different candidate classes for each test sample.
+Before training DATViL, use the following code to update the context-aware descriptions:

+    ```bash
+    python extract_gpt4.py --labels_file dataset_labels.json --description_file dataset.json --dataset dataset
+    ```

+    - Replace "labels_file" with the path to the labels file saved by DATViL-C.
+    - "description_file" is the path to the provided context-aware descriptions in the folder "attributes_discriminative_gpt4".
+    - Replace "dataset" with the dataset name.

+    **Note**: Set your OpenAI key in "extract_gpt4.py".

+    **DATViL**

+    - For ImageNet dataset:
+        ```bash
+        python main_imagenet.py --config ./configs/imagenet.yaml --model_name datvil --root_path ./data
+        ```

+    - For other datasets:
+        ```bash
+        python main.py --config configs/dataset.yaml --model_name datvil --root_path ./data
+        ```

+    - Replace "root_path" with the path to the root folder of all datasets.

 - **Additional Settings**

-    For running DATViL and DATViL-C, adjust the training settings using the following arguments:
+    For running DATViL-C and DATViL, adjust the training settings using the following arguments:

     - `"shots"`: Number of shots used for training.
-    - `"per_sample_train"`: Number of per-sample training epochs in DATViL-C.
+    - `"per_sample_train"`: Number of per-sample training epochs in DATViL.

     Alpha and beta values, backbone type, and learning rates can be changed in dataset config files available in `./configs/`.